 The exercise of identifying the gaps between employees' actual experience and the ideal experience is what provides the opportunities for improvement.

 How employee journey mapping helps you create a better employee — and customer — experience

 Gathering the needed data to create culture and process change requires a concrete methodology.
 Rather than just paying lip service to the process, employee journey mapping offers a coherent and concrete way to address and improve the employee experience.

 In its most basic form, it starts by surveying employees to get a sense of the general steps they go through so you can create the actual 'map.'
 You may even want to gather a representative group of employees together to physically mark their journey with sticky notes on the wall.
 With enough data, you can outline the most common steps and identify obvious pain points.

 Next comes the most important part: Work with your employees to help address those difficulties and improve their experience.
 By co-creating experiences with your team, they'll not only feel like they're playing a vital role in building your business operations, they'll also feel heard.
 Then, close the loop by communicating which specific improvements you'll make and set a cadence for ongoing pulse check surveys to measure employee engagement on an ongoing basis.

 By removing points of frustration, stress and annoyance from your team's experience, you'll put them in the right frame of mind to do the most important part of their job: serve customers.
 In the process, you may even uncover game-changing opportunities to improve your company’s operations.
-For instance, learning that employees found your recruitment website hard to navigate when applying at your company could mean you're missing out on tons of great potential employees.
+For instance, learning that employees found your recruitment website hard to navigate when applying for a role could mean you're missing out on tons of great potential employees.

 You should also consider how technology helps or hinders your frontline employees' day-to-day jobs.